Hypnotherapy for children and teenagers

 Hypnotherapy for young people

 There are some specific considerations when working with young people, especially around safety and confidentiality.
 Because of this, I would always book a free information session as a first step.
-Booking an information session does not commit you to going ahead with hypnotherapy.
+Booking an information session does not commit you to go ahead with hypnotherapy.
 It does offer a chance for your family to find out more about hypnosis, and for us decide if I am likely to be able to help.

 If you do decide to go ahead with therapy, the number of sessions required varies depending on the nature and history of the problem, the age of the child, and many other factors.
 But it's usually around four to six.